Careers in Energy 2024 (CIE24) will offer a unique insight into the energy sector and the opportunity to engage with some…

 Careers

-Gas is delivered from the gas producers on to the mainland at reception points, which are sometimes known as beach terminals.
-The gas is transported at a very high pressure from the terminals to local distribution centres.
-The Gas National Control Centre (part of the UK’s National Grid energy system) manages the flow of gas from beach to end consumer.
-It uses telemetered data from all the operational sites to monitor the system.
-It operates and balances the high-pressure NTS, while area control centres are responsible for the next level down in the gas supply network, ensuring that sufficient supply is available at the right place and the right time to meet consumer demand.
+Gas Transmission and Distribution: This involves the transportation of natural gas from production sites to end-users.
+Gas is delivered from producers to the mainland at reception points, commonly known as beach terminals.
+From these terminals, gas is transported at high pressure through the National Transmission System (NTS) pipelines to local distribution networks (GDNs).
+The Gas National Control Centre (GNCC), part of National Gas Transmission, manages the flow of gas from the beach to the end consumer.
+Utilising telemetered data from operational sites, the GNCC monitors and balances the high-pressure NTS, ensuring that sufficient supply is available at the right place and time to meet consumer demand.
 High-pressure gas is supplied to around 40 power stations and some large industrial companies.

 To find out more, take a look at our renewables feature here.